Fit as a Mama Bear

 Personally, I save up the pulp from the week.
 Each time I make milk, I put the pulp into a container and place it in the fridge.

-Once per week I dehydrate all the pulp and grind it into flour.
+Once per week, I dehydrate all the pulp in the oven and grind it into flour.
 This works for when you make homemade unsweetened almond milk, too.

-I think to use the pulp to make bars, granola, or energy balls.
+I think of using the pulp to make bars, homemade cinnamon granola, or chocolate coconut energy balls.

 Hemp Milk Versus Almond Milk